Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 After school, youths can also access the labs for homework and Internet surfing.
 Parents can be reassured that each tech lab is protected by, CYBERsitter, a content filtering software that complies with the Children's Internet Protection Act.
 Each user will be taught safe Internet skills before accessing any of the lab's computers.

-Children, 3-18 years of age that are family members of active duty military, retirees, Department of Defense civilian employees and DoD contractors are eligible for team and individual sports including Basketball, Cheerleading, Spring Soccer, Baseball, Flag Football, Tennis and Fall/Spring Soccer.
+Children, 3-18 years of age that are family members of active duty military, retirees, DoD civilian employees and DoD contractors are eligible for team and individual sports including Basketball, Cheerleading, Spring Soccer, Baseball, Flag Football, Tennis and Fall/Spring Soccer.

 Youth Religious Programs